wakamayu/learnings/about/en/about-me.md

 I have had the opportunity to **lead projects** in designing and establishing system components, **ensuring code quality**, and promoting **agile methodologies**.
 I have managed projects from their conception to implementation, focusing on **optimizing processes** and **configuring technological infrastructures** to enhance efficiency.
 I have also developed **custom solutions** to meet the specific needs of organizations.

-My **passion for research** drives me to read books from **O'Reilly** to stay updated with the latest trends and technologies in the software field.
+My **passion for research** drives me to read books to stay updated with the latest trends and technologies in the software field.
 In my free time, I enjoy **music** and **cooking**, and I like to prepare meals for my family, which helps me maintain a healthy balance and find inspiration for my work.

 This is a glimpse of my journey in software development and architecture, and how my interests and passions influence both my professional and personal approach.